halfcreative/mySite/README.md

 # Portfolio Site

-This is Sam's Portfolio Site, intended to show off my skills as a programmer.
+This is Sam's Portfolio Site, intended to act as an online resume/project showcase.

 There are 4 main views to the site -